MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 Kambhampati et al. (2024)）。

-To address these challenges, current research has proposed various planning paradigms to improve language agents' goal modeling and task execution capabilities.
+To address these challenges, current research has proposed various planning paradigms to improve language agents’ goal modeling and task execution capabilities.

 ### Planning paradigms for language agents